ethanhua/Skeleton/README.md

 # Feature
 - Light
+- Different colors can be set for the shimmer effect
-- Noninvasive，You don't need to make changes to existing code.
+- Noninvasive, you don't need to make changes to existing code.
-- Wide applicability，It is available for all views
+- Wide applicability，it is available for all views
+- Memory optimised

 # Getting started